ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 I hand Terraform a *Swagger* definition of my api.
 You can also do this without Swagger, but then you will have to specify a lot more resources.

-The swagger api definition looks as follows:
+The swagger API definition looks as follows:
 ```
 swagger: '2.0'
 info: